Guido Mantega

-Guido Mantega (/pt/; born 7 April 1949) is an Italian-born Brazilian economist and politician.
+Guido Mantega (/pt/; born 7 April 1949) is an Italian-born Brazilian economist, politician, and professor.
 Mantega served as Minister of Finance from 2006 to 2015 under the presidencies of Luiz Inácio Lula da Silva and Dilma Rousseff.
 His tenure as Minister of Finance, which spanned over eight years in office, was the longest in Brazilian history.

 Early life and education

 Mantega was born in Genoa, Italy.
-He graduated in Economics from the School of Economics, Business and Accounting of the University of São Paulo, he holds a Ph.D. in Sociology from the University of São Paulo and is a professor of economics at several universities of São Paulo.
+His family moved to Brazil in his infancy.
+He graduated in Economics from the School of Economics, Business and Accounting of the University of São Paulo, he holds a Ph.D. in Sociology from the University of São Paulo and has taught at several universities and institutes of São Paulo, including the Pontifical Catholic University of São Paulo and Fundação Getulio Vargas.

 Career

 He has long been associated with the left wing Workers' Party and was a key member in the successful presidential campaign of the party's founder and leader, Luiz Inácio Lula da Silva.
 Upon Lula's access to power in 2003, Mantega was appointed Minister of Planning, and later chairman to BNDES (National Bank for Economical and Social Development).

 On March 27, 2006 he was named Brazil's Finance Minister, replacing Antonio Palocci, who resigned in the wake of corruption charges.
 Mantega left office in December 2014, when he was replaced by the University of Chicago-trained economist Joaquim Levy.

 In mid-2013, financial-markets commentator David Marsh wrote:

 Developing-nation economic leaders such as Guido Mantega, Brazil’s outspoken finance minister — who two years ago accused the U.S. of launching “currency wars” through QE and a lower dollar, allegedly to steal a growth advantage —, have had to change their tune.

 Marsh's comments came as the Federal Reserve's Ben Bernanke was beginning to explore the end of QE and one impact was a "withdrawal of liquidity" from markets such as Brazil's.

 Following Lula's victory in the 2022 Brazilian presidential election, Mantega was part of his transition team before choosing to leave.
 In 2024, it was reported that Lula favors Mantega for the position of CEO of Brazilian mining company Vale S.A.